 VR is determined based on a combination of individual performance and business performance.
 Performance measures are selected which capture the effects of material risks and minimise actions that promote short-term results at the expense of longer-term business growth and success.
-Further detail on performance measures and its link to remuneration outcomes is set out in the Variable Reward Plans section on page 6.
+Further detail on performance measures and the link to remuneration outcomes is set out in the Variable reward section on page 5.